Member Organizations

 Quality Assurance

-Under the Public Accountants and Auditors Act of 2012, the Malawi Accountant Board (MAB) is responsible for quality assurance (QA) reviews of audits of financial statements.
-In 2017, ICAM completed a self-assessment of the MAB’s QA review system and reports that system is compliant with SMO 1 requirements.
+Under the Public Accountants and Auditors Act of 2012, the Malawi Accountants Board (MAB) is responsible for conducting quality assurance (QA) reviews of audits of financial statements.
+The QA review system is operational and applies to all mandatory audits.

 Current Status: Adopted